manuGil/lecture-notes/git-lecture-notes.md

     $ git branch -M main [will change the name of the main branch of the repo to make it more friendly]
     $ git push -u origin main
     ```
-> **known issue with push.** If your operating system has a password manager configured, `git push` will try to use it, when your username and password is requred.
-In **Windows**: a small window might pop up, and you will need to enter your password twice (once in the terminal and once in the pop-up window).
-For typing the username and password only once in the terminal.
-Type the following before using **git push**: `unset SSH_ASKPASS`

 #### c.
 Check the Content Repositoy is in GitHub
 * Go back to your repo page and refresh the browser.